Killing Floor (novel): Plot

-Jack Reacher gets off a Greyhound bus in the town of Margrave, Georgia, because he remembers his brother mentioning that a blues musician named Blind Blake had died there.
-Much to his surprise, shortly after his arrival, he is arrested in a local diner for murder on the orders of the sheriff, Morrison, who falsely claims he saw Reacher leave the scene of the crime.
+Jack Reacher, a former major in the United States Army's military police, gets off a Greyhound bus in the Georgia town of Margrave, because he remembers his brother mentioning that a blues musician named Blind Blake had died there.
+Much to his surprise, shortly after his arrival, Reacher is arrested in a local diner for murder on the orders of the sheriff, Morrison, who falsely claims he saw Reacher leave the scene of the crime.

-While in custody, Reacher meets Finlay, the chief of detectives, and Roscoe, a female officer who believes him to be innocent.
-Reacher persuades Finlay to call a number on a piece of paper found in the victim's shoe; the number leads them to Paul Hubble, a retired banker, who instantly confesses to the murder.
-Before Reacher can be released, Hubble and he are transferred to a state prison in Warburton, where Reacher manages to thwart an attempt on their lives by the Aryan Brotherhood.
+While in custody, Reacher meets Finlay, the local chief of detectives, and Roscoe, a female officer who believes him to be innocent.
+Reacher persuades Finlay to call a number on a piece of paper found in the victim's shoe; the number leads them to Paul Hubble, a retired banker, who immediately confesses to the murder.
+Before Reacher can be released, he and Hubble are transferred to a state prison in Warburton, where Reacher manages to thwart an attempt on their lives by the Aryan Brotherhood.
 Suspecting that the assistant warden set them up, Reacher joins Finlay's investigation, while Hubble is presumed dead after vanishing from his house in the middle of the day.

-Reacher learns that the murdered man is his brother Joe, who was an investigator with the Treasury Department and was running an investigation into a counterfeiting ring operated by the Kliner family under the protection of Morrison, several corrupt cops, and Mayor Grover Teale.
-A second body, belonging to truck driver Sherman Stoller, is found, and Morrison and his wife are brutally murdered shortly thereafter.
+Reacher learns that the murdered man is his brother Joe, who was an investigator with the Treasury Department and was running an investigation into a counterfeiting ring operated by the Kliner family under the protection of Morrison, several corrupt cops and Mayor Grover Teale.
+The body of truck driver Sherman Stoller is found, and Morrison and his wife are brutally murdered shortly thereafter.
 Roscoe theorizes that the Kliners use Margrave as a distribution hub for counterfeit money, but this is disproven when Reacher finds one of their trucks empty.
 He then realizes the Kliners have been hoarding the money in response to a Coast Guard operation cutting off their supply of bills from Venezuela, and plan to resume distribution once the operation is shut down as a cost-saving measure.